suavy/loja-for-laravel/README.md

 > Please, before continuing, get a look at ``config/loja.php`` and fill it!
 Some configuration are required, so don't forget to do it

-:four: Migrate your database
+:five: Migrate your database
 ```bash
 php artisan migrate
 ```

-:five: Add our LOJA Admin Sidebar to your current Backpack sidebar :
+:six: Add our LOJA Admin Sidebar to your current Backpack sidebar :
 ```bash
 @include('loja::admin.sidebar')
 ```